 1. Take A Trollfjord Cruise

-The tours starts in Svolvær harbor and will take you to see Trollfjord, Lofoten’s most spectacular fjord.
+The tour starts in Svolvær harbor and will take you to see Trollfjord, Lofoten’s most spectacular fjord.
 The fjord is famous for its steep and narrow entrance (about 100 meters wide) surrounded by tall mountains.
 Trollfjord can only be reached by boat.

 Several types of Trollfjord cruises are available, from fun high-speed rib tours (2 hours) to slower-paced tours that take a little longer but allow you more time to enjoy the scenery.